Dave Reichert: Budget, debt, and spending

+Reichert was not present for the vote on then-House Budget Committee Chair Paul Ryan's 2012 budget, which Ryan dubbed "The Path to Prosperity"; Reichert had intended to vote in favor of it, but was called away to Washington state following the death of his mother.
+However, he did vote for the Cut, Cap, and Balance Act and the Budget Control Act of 2011.
+Both acts required Congress to pass a balanced budget amendment prior to raising the United States debt ceiling.
+This was supported primarily by Republicans and opposed by Democrats.
+In the final vote to lift the debt ceiling, until 2013, he voted with the Republican majority in favor.

 Civil rights

-Reichert was one of fifteen Republican House members to vote in favor of repealing "Don't Ask, Don't Tell", the ban on openly gay military service personnel.
+Reichert was one of 15 Republican House members to vote in favor of repealing "Don't Ask, Don't Tell", the ban on openly gay military service personnel.

 In 2017, Reichert declared his support for Executive Order 13769, which imposed a temporary ban on citizens of seven Muslim-majority countries entering the U.S. He stated that "My first and most important job is protecting families in our region and the American people ...
 We must be absolutely certain we have systems in place capable of thoroughly vetting anyone applying for refugee status on American soil."